larapollet/PortmanteauRanker/README.md

 # portmanteau-ranker
-This repository will contain the code and data used to construct the result of the portmanteau ranker as described in the ICCC paper.
+This repository contains the code and data used to construct the result of the portmanteau ranker as described in the ICCC paper.